 The appointing authority shall formally recognize the service of its employees at regular intervals, in accordance with IRS regulations.
-Employees shall be given credit for their previous legislative or other state service under the same guidelines as for vacation accrual.
+House and LCC Eemployees shall be given credit for their previous legislative or other state service under the same guidelines as for vacation accrual.
+Senate employees shall be given credit for their Minnesota Senate work experience.